AlanTaranti/harmonic-mean/README.md

 Taranti Harmonic Mean is a Javascript/Typescript library for harmonic mean computation.

+For more information about how Harmonic Mean is calculated, see [Wikipedia](https://en.wikipedia.org/wiki/Harmonic_mean).

 ## Installation

 Use your favorite the package manager to install harmonic-mean.